com-pas/compas-architecture/DATABASE_MANAGEMENT.md

 In the future it's possible that we need to need something extra, for example an origin CIM file from conversion.
 For this we can use the W3C PROV-XML section.
 In this case, we can extend the History item with so-called 'private' data, which will be the W3C PROV-XML data.
+For more information about the private elements in the SCL structure, take a look at chapter 8.3.6 of the IEC-61850-6 standard.

 ### Sources
 https://www.w3.org/TR/prov-xml